 If you ask people (or Google) for restaurant recommendations in Tulum, you’re almost guaranteed to get Hartwood listed as the top restaurant.
 The place is so hyped, you will find it in basically every guide to the Quintana Roo region, including my map of where to eat in Tulum.
 But should you believe this immense hype?
 Can a simple jungle eatery stand out so much in the crowd?
 Admittedly, the story of Hartwood is intriguing.
 Eric Werner and his wife Mya Henry moved from New York to the Mexican beach paradise of Tulum in 2010 to open Hartwood.
-They had an idea about sustainable cooking and to make food from local Yucatán ingredients.
-In this al fresco restaurant, framed by palm trees, everything is cooked over open fire.
-Expect vibrantly colored dishes with fresh Mayan flavors, served in a lush environment with a relaxed vibe.
+They had an idea about sustainable cooking and making food from local Yucatán ingredients.
+In this al fresco restaurant, framed by palm trees, everything is cooked over an open fire.
+Expect vibrantly colored dishes with fresh Mayan flavors served in a lush environment with a relaxed vibe.
 There’s only one problem: you can’t book a table.

 Hartwood Does Not Reply to E-mail Reservations

 Getting a table at Hartwood is almost impossible.
 Friends advised us to show up early at the door and get on the waiting list.
 However, on Hartwood’s website, we could read that they finally accepted online bookings as well!
 Thus, I sent them the first e-mail several months before our arrival.
 Weeks passed by with no reply.
 Another request mailed a few weeks before traveling went unanswered as well.
 Telling me to stop sending requests and get in line would have been better than having no idea whether or not the place was fully booked throughout May already.
 It was to no avail.
 Since Hartwood was recommended in New York Times, it seems they won’t need any more publicity for a good while.